Kimberly Van Scoy Biography

 Kimberly Van Scoy Salary

 Van Scoy receives an annual salary of $82626.
-This according to the WXII 12 anchors/reporters’ salaries.
+This is according to the WXII 12 anchors/reporters’ salaries.

 Kimberly Van Scoy Net Worth